I WILL CONTINUE TO PRIORITIZE

 These responsibilities require thoughtful and measured decision-making and an acute awareness of ASD’s current and future needs.
 Over the next three years, I will not only carry out these basic functions, but will also look to the future by

-• Working with legislators to update the State’s Foundation Formula, including the District Cost Factor and Base Student Allocation, to accurately reflect the costs of educating students in ASD and address ASD’s looming fiscal cliff (for FY 25);
+• Working with legislators to update the State’s Foundation Formula, including the District Cost Factor and Base Student Allocation, to accurately reflect the costs of educating students in ASD;

-• Preparing for the once-a-decade need to redraw ASD’s school boundary lines (forthcoming in 2022);
+• Preparing for the need to redraw some or all of ASD’s school boundary lines;

 • Strategically addressing ASD’s multimillion dollar backlog of deferred maintenance needs.